 Before any thick vertical bar graphs may be created, this command must be executed.
 It only needs to be sent once to initialize the custom characters required for bar graph creation.
-Bar graphs use custom characters, therefore no user custom characters may be displayed or created while bar graphs are in use.
+Due to the fact bar graphs use custom characters, no user custom characters may be displayed or created while bar graphs are in use.